tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

  ![State Of The Dapps - 10](Images/state-of-the-daps-10.png)

-* After clicking on "Continue to your Nexo Account", you will have instant access to your brand new account.
+* After clicking on "Continue to your Nexo Account," you will have instant access to your brand new account.

  ![State Of The Dapps - 11](Images/state-of-the-daps-11.gif)